JaKaLaT/AnsibleOracle/README.md

 The fallowing description will document requirements for reproducing task results and limitations that if not met will result in exception.

-Task 1
+Task 1\
-Requires: \n
+Requires: \
 	-Installed Oracle DB with table for storing standart OHLC data.
-This part is taken care in Task 2 where db is installed and includes additional task for creating table stocks_candle (/support_files/create_stock_table.sql for reference)\n
+This part is taken care in Task 2 where db is installed and includes additional task for creating table stocks_candle (/support_files/create_stock_table.sql for reference)\
-	-Libraries in Python/stock.py are assubed to be already installed\n -API key needs to be obtained from https://www.alphavantage.co/ and stored in file Alpha.txt in the same directory as the stock.py file\n
+	-Libraries in Python/stock.py are assubed to be already installed\
+	-API key needs to be obtained from https://www.alphavantage.co/ and stored in file Alpha.txt in the same directory as the stock.py file
-	-running stock.py on the same machine as db\n
+	-running stock.py on the same machine as db
 Limitations:
 	-Developed as prototype
 	-Exception handling not implemented due to time constraints